dpotekhin/ToonBoomHarmonyScripts/README.md

 A small helper for batch renaming of nodes.

 ## [PS_ResetTransformation](ps_build/PS_ResetTransformation)
+Three scripts to universal (pegs and deformers) reset of transformations, save transformation state and remove that state.

 ## [PS_RotationEulerFilter](ps_build/PS_RotationEulerFilter)
 This script compensates for rotation attributes values change over 180 degrees between adjacent keyframes.